NyaMisty/gh-page/index.md

 ### About KernBypass's fakevar version

 #### Before start
-- This version is VERY unstable and may panic you system, and there ARE data-loss risk as this tweak will make the normal reboot/shutdown process fail, which may cause the filesystem failing (so if you still want to use this, don't restart your phone that much!)
+- This version is not that stable and MAY panic you system, and there ARE data-loss risk as this tweak will make the normal reboot/shutdown process fail, which may cause the filesystem failing (so if you still want to use this, don't restart your phone that much!)
+- Currently we only tested with 13.5, so other version might not work.
+Feel free to make issue on GH~

 #### Usage